51-101. State Library; what constitutes.

 Subject to any existing security interest in the property, a museum may acquire title to undocumented property held by the museum for at least seven years as follows:

-(3) If a claimant or lender does not respond to the notice provided in subdivision (2) of this section within three years by giving a written notice of intent to retain an interest in the property on loan, the museum's title to the property becomes absolute.
+(2) If a claimant or lender does not respond to such notice within one year by giving a written notice of intent to retain an interest in the property on loan, the museum's title to the property becomes absolute.

 51-706.
 Preservation of interest in loaned property; notice; contents.